autokitteh/homebrew-tap/README.md

-# Homebrew Tap for autokitteh
+# Homebrew Tap for Autokitteh

 ## How do I install this formula?